Git-Lecture-2025/Assignment-2025/GitExcercises.md

 nano .gitignore
 ```

-To open the file in terminal for editing.
+To edit the file in the terminal.

 ```sh
 *.extension
 ```

-Ignores all files with the specific extension (ReGex pattern matching)
+Ignores all files with the specific extension (ReGex pattern matching).

 ```sh
 directories/